jonahb/mqtt-echo/README.md

    DAT to `tcp://localhost:1883`.
 Change the "Active" parameter to "Off" and back to "On".

+3. In Unity, inspect the object named `EchoServer`.
+Change the property "MQTT Broker Host" to `localhost`.
+Restart the scene.

-3. In `nodejs/index.js`, change the value of `mqttBrokerUrl` to `mqtt://localhost:1883`.
+4. In `nodejs/index.js`, change the value of `mqttBrokerUrl` to `mqtt://localhost:1883`.
 Restart the client.

-Now the client and server will communicate via the local broker.
+Now the components will communicate via the local broker.
 To test the local broker with the mosquitto command-line tools, change the value of the `-h` option.